PenguinZhou/Pepper_Nao_Basic_Tutorial/README.md

 - There are some differences between Pepper and Nao, the official documents will give a icon of the robot if that part is specific for a certain robot, check it first.

 - The OS of our Pepper robot is [2.5.5](http://doc.aldebaran.com/2-5/index_dev_guide.html), while the OS of our Nao robot is [2.1.4](http://doc.aldebaran.com/2-1/dev/python/examples.html#python-examples).
-Please refer to relevant documents (above links) and download corresponding software for programming these two robots.
+Please refer to relevant documents (above links) and download corresponding software for programming these two robots, though some 2.5.5 example can also work for NAO.

 - The example here is for Pepper.
 Nao should be similar.
+The Nao Example folders contain some example for Nao, but be attention not to make it move, it is too easy to fall down!

 ## Other issues
 - Take care of the robots!
 Do not hit them!